oss-review-toolkit/ort/README.md

     ./gradlew cli:run --args="--help"

-Note that in this case the working directory used by ORT is that of the `cli` project, not directory `gradlew` is located in (see https://github.com/gradle/gradle/issues/6074).
+Note that in this case the working directory used by ORT is that of the `cli` project, not the directory `gradlew` is located in (see https://github.com/gradle/gradle/issues/6074).

 # Running the tools